Urinary Incontinence in Women

 TEAM KNIX / YOUR BODY

-Of the 25 million adult Americans suffering from some form of urinary incontinence, 75-80% of those are women (source.)
+Of the 25 million adult Americans suffering from some form of urinary incontinence, 75-80% are women (source).

 You might expect that if a condition like incontinence, which can have a tremendous impact on lifestyle and emotional stress, is so widespread among women, it would be widely understood.
 That couldn’t be less the case.

 Many women wait over 6 years from when they first experience symptoms to when they receive a diagnosis.
-Like other female complaints, like period pain, women’s complaints can often be dismissed by doctors as just “the hand we’re dealt.”
+Like other female symptoms, like period pain, women’s issues can often be dismissed by doctors as just “the hand we’re dealt.”

-It’s no wonder then that half of us don’t even bother seeing the doctor about these things!
+It’s no wonder, then, that half of us don’t even bother seeing the doctor for these symptoms!

 But incontinence deserves to be better understood.
 Indeed, “urinary incontinence” as a blanket term to explain any and all forms of involuntary bladder leakage is a bit misleading.
-That’s because there are different kinds of incontinence, and while they result in amounts of urine leaking, the “why” can be very different.
+That’s because there are different kinds of incontinence, and while they all result in urinary leakage, the “why” can be very different.
 Let’s explore!

 Urinary Incontinence: An Overview

 Urinary incontinence is any experience of involuntary peeing or urine leakage.
-This could be sudden and infrequent - like if you get a horrible fright.
-Or it could be persistent and recurring - even in some cases something people live with daily.
+Urinary incontinence could be sudden and infrequent or persistent and recurring.
+Or it could be persistent and recurring—even, in some cases, something people live with daily.

-It impacts both men and women, though it is more common in women - occurring almost twice as much.
+It impacts both men and women, though it is more common in women - occurring almost twice as often.
 Pregnancy, childbirth, and menopause are major reasons for the increased prevalence of incontinence in women as compared to men.
-Though, anatomically, a female urethra is shorter than a man’s, so that may also be a factor.

 But What Normally Happens When You Pee?